Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-In this section we derive model-independent formulas to price contingent claims where contractual currency is different from the pricing currency.
-In the next sections we will show the application of these formulas under different dynamics assumptions for the main risk factors.
+{In this section we derive model--independent formulas to price contingent claims where contractual currency is different from the {liquid} currency{ used to define the pricing measure}.
+In the next sections we will show the application of these formulas under different dynamics assumptions for the main risk factors.}

-Let us start by calculating the value of a defaultable zero-coupon bond; it will be then used as a building block to calculate CDS values.
-To do so, we choose a payoff function $\hat\phi_T = \1{\tau>T}$ in Eq~\eqref{eqn:changeNum} and write
+{Let us} start by calculating the value of a defaultable zero--coupon bond{; it} will be then used as a building block to calculate CDS values.
+To do so, we choose a payoff function $\hat\phi_T = \1{\tau>T}${ in} Eq~\eqref{eqn:changeNum} { and write }